bamr87/it-journey/_docs/jekyll/deploying-jekyll-website-to-netlify.md

 tags:
   - Jekyll
   - Netlify
-lastmod: 2022-06-04T17:35:42.082Z
+lastmod: 2022-06-11T18:16:53.924Z
 ---

 > Deploy static website built with Jekyll to Netlify.

 ## 1. Jekyll & GitHub Pages & Netlify
-I'm using Jekyll to build my personal website [jojozhuang.github.io](jojozhuang.github.io).
+I'm using Jekyll to build my personal website [{{ site.github_user }}.github.io]({{ site.github_user }}.github.io).
 All its content are static, which are built by Jekyll.
 Currently, it is hosted on [GitHub Pages](https://pages.github.com/).
 It works fine, however, there are some limitations with GitHub Pages.
 For example, it is not possible to specify Http Header for caching.

 On the other hand, Netlify supports more features than GitHub Pages and it is also free.
 [Netlify](https://www.netlify.com/) is an online service which builds, deploys, and manages modern web projects.
 Netlify basically initiates its own kind of repository that pushes both to a Github repository and its own services.
 It offers hosting for front-end projects with many options.